sundews/Sundew.Packaging/README.md

 Local build can be created with a stable version number by setting the  **SppSourceName** MSBuild property to: **local-stable**

 ### **3.5 Publishing local builds**
-Local builds can also be published by setting the **SppSourceName** MSBuild property.<br/>
+Local builds can also be published by setting the **SppSourceName** MSBuild property.
 Valid values are:
 - **default** - Creates a prerelease build and publishes it to the default push source.
 - **default-stable** - Same as a above, but with a stable build.

-For this to work, the default push source must be configured in NuGet.config: https://docs.microsoft.com/da-dk/nuget/consume-packages/configuring-nuget-behavior#nugetdefaultsconfig-settings
+For this to work, the default push source must be configured in NuGet.config: https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#nugetdefaultsconfig-settings

 For example it would be possible to create additional build configurations within the csproj (Release-Stable, Prerelease), which would set the **SppSourceName** property accordingly.